thrackle-io/rules-engine/docs/userGuides/accessTier/EXTERNAL-ACCESS-LEVEL-PROVIDER.md

 ###### *see [IDataModule](../../../src/client/application/data/IDataModule.sol)*
 ###### *see [DataModule](../../../src/client/application/data/DataModule.sol)*

-## Process for switching to an external access tier provider
+## Process for switching to an external access level provider

 The switching process consists of proposing and confirming the data provider.
 The first part of the 2 step process is to propose a new access level provider in the [AppManager](../../../src/client/application/AppManager.sol).
 Once the new provider address is proposed, then it is confirmed by invoking a confirmation function in the new provider that invokes the corresponding function in [AppManager](../../../src/client/application/AppManager.sol).
 The process is as follows:

-- 1. Deploy the external Access Tier Provider.
+- 1. Deploy the external Access Level Provider.
 - 2. Call proposeAccessLevelsProvider in the [AppManager](../../../src/client/application/AppManager.sol).
     ```c
     function proposeAccessLevelsProvider(address _newProvider) external onlyRole(APP_ADMIN_ROLE);
     ```
-- 3. Call confirmDataProvider in the external access tier provider contract with provider type = IDataModule.ProviderType.ACCESS_LEVEL:
+- 3. Call confirmDataProvider in the external access level provider contract with provider type = IDataModule.ProviderType.ACCESS_LEVEL:
     ```c
     function confirmDataProvider(ProviderType _providerType) external;
     ```

 ### Revert Messages

-The confirmation will revert if the external access tier contract address does not match the proposed access tier provider:
+The confirmation will revert if the external access level contract address does not match the proposed access level provider:

 ```
 error ConfirmerDoesNotMatchProposedAddress();